Palm Harbor University High School: Clubs and Programs

 The medical program allows students to get an overview of the medical field and learn about the human body and diseases along the way.
 By junior year, each student is enrolled into Allied Health where students study and shadow three different medical professions throughout the year.
-By senior year, each student chooses to enroll into a certification class of either: a Nursing Assistant Class, an Electrocardiogram (EKG)/Telemetry Aide Class, an Emergency Medical Responders Class, or an Entry Level Biotechnology certification.
+By senior year, each student chooses to enroll into a certification class of either: a Nursing Assistant Class (CNA), an Electrocardiogram (EKG)/Telemetry Aide Class, an Emergency Medical Responders Class, or an Entry Level Biotechnology certification.
 Students also become CPR certified their sophomore year and get re-certified their senior years.
 See PHUHS's website for a complete list of clubs.
 The school has over 60 different clubs to partake in.

 The International Baccalaureate program has graduated thousands of students, many who have gone on to prestigious universities.
 The program gives students an advanced course load with a schedule similar to that of a 4-year university.
 Students take Advanced Placement classes their junior year instead of senior year to allow time to prepare for exams for the IB diploma.

 The Career Academy of Business Administration and Management (or C.A.B.A.M.) is a career/college preparatory program which provides students with the opportunity to learn practical business skills and earn industry certifications.
 The program offers a sequence of courses that provides rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers Business.
 The program provides technical skill proficiency, and includes competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employment skills, technical skills, occupation-specific skills, and knowledge of all aspects of the Business, Management, and Administration career cluster.

 In Short: CABAM will give you a head start on college & careers in high skill, high wage, and high demand areas.

-PHUHS has five robotics teams which compete in the FIRST Tech Challenge, all of whom have earned several awards since their respective establishments in 2008, 2009, and 2019, including the title of "Winning Alliance Captain" at the 2019 Houston World Championship.
-PHUHS Robotics has consistently had one or more teams qualify for the FTC Florida State Championship and the Houston World Championship for the past 4 years.
-For the past 14 years, the club has taught the students the basics of engineering, Java programming, and Computer Aided Design (CAD).
+PHUHS has six robotics teams which compete in the FIRST Tech Challenge, all but one of whom have earned several awards since their respective establishments in 2008, 2009, 2019, and 2023, including the title of "Winning Alliance Captain" at the 2019 Houston World Championship.
+PHUHS Robotics has consistently had one or more teams qualify for the FTC Florida State Championship and the Houston World Championship for the past 5 years.
+For the past 15 years, the club has taught the students the basics of engineering, Java programming, and Computer Aided Design (CAD).